Ted Lasso confirmed for season 4 with major plot twist

 “Ted’s coaching a women’s team,” he teased, leaving the Kelce brothers in shock.

-Asked by Jason if the new season will see Ted officially back home in America, Sudeikis responded coyly: “Yeah, that’s too many questions.”
+Asked by Kansas City Chiefs star Travis if the new season will see Ted officially back home in America, Sudeikis responded coyly: “Yeah, that’s too many questions.”

 In a press statement, Sudeikis added: “As we all continue to live in a world where so many factors have conditioned us to ‘look before we leap,’ in season four the folks at AFC Richmond learn to leap before they look, discovering that wherever they land, it’s exactly where they’re meant to be.”